defgsus/clipig/docs/README.md

 ![almost a photo of a curly spoon](demo5.png)

 Ah, i see where [CLIP](https://github.com/openai/CLIP/) is going to.
-But it's not enough as a proof-of-concept.
+Indeed funny, but not enough for a proof-of-concept.

 ```yaml
 targets: